 - Registration for fall courses begins in April.
 Changes to fall courses must be approved by the University Curriculum Committee at their February meetings in order to be implemented in the following fall term (approximately 7 months before the fall semester).

 - Registration for spring courses begins in November.
 Changes to spring courses must be approved by the University Curriculum Committee at their September meetings in order to be implemented in the following spring term (approximately 4 months before spring semester),

 - Registration for summer courses begins in March.
 Changes to summer courses must be approved by the University Curriculum Committee at their December meetings in order to be implemented in the following summer term (approximately 5-6 months before the summer semester).

 Please note that changes to existing courses cannot be implemented for courses that already have enrollment.

 L&S Curriculum Committee ReviewBefore campus level review, L&S course proposals must approved by the L&S Curriculum Committee, which meets on the first and third Tuesday of each month during Fall and Spring terms.
-(For more information about this year's dates and deadlines please see L&S Curriculum Committee meeting date, deadlines, contact information.
+(For more information about this year's dates and deadlines please see L&S Curricular Deadlines for Course and Program Changes.
 Courses may also be approved on an ad hoc basis over Summer.

 Proposals to add, change, or delete courses must be submitted through the online course proposal system with the deadlines describe above in mind.

-- L&S Guidance on Proposing New Courses & Changing Existing Courses
+- L&S: Proposing New Courses & Changing Existing Courses

 - What does the L&S Curriculum Committee do?